donaldvallejo/TriviaGame/README.md

 # TriviaGame
-trivia game for Rick and Morty
+trivia game with Rick and Morty theme. i suck :(